kashinak/whale-song-game/README.md

 -   #### First Time Visitor Goals

-    1. As a First Time Visitor, I want to easily understand the main purpose of the site and learn more about the organisation.

-        1. Upon entering the site, users are automatically greeted with a clean and easily readable navigation bar to go to the page of their choice.
-Underneath there is a Hero Image with Text and a "Learn More" Call to action button.
-        2. The main points are made immediately with the hero image
-        3. The user has two options, click the call to action buttons or scroll down, both of which will lead to the same place, to learn more about the organisation.

-    2. As a First Time Visitor, I want to be able to easily be able to navigate throughout the site to find content.

-        1. The site has been designed to be fluid and never to entrap the user.
-At the top of each page there is a clean navigation bar, each link describes what the page they will end up at clearly.
-        2. At the bottom of the first 3 pages there is a redirection call to action to ensure the user always has somewhere to go and doesn't feel trapped as they get to the bottom of the page.
-        3. On the Contact Us Page, after a form response is submitted, the page refreshes and the user is brought to the top of the page where the navigation bar is.

-    3. As a First Time Visitor, I want to look for testimonials to understand what their users think of them and see if they are trusted.
-I also want to locate their social media links to see their following on social media to determine how trusted and known they are.
-        1. Once the new visitor has read the About Us and What We Do text, they will notice the Why We are Loved So Much section.
-        2. The user can also scroll to the bottom of any page on the site to locate social media links in the footer.
-        3. At the bottom of the Contact Us page, the user is told underneath the form, that alternatively they can contact the organisation on social media which highlights the links to them.

 ### Further Testing

 -   The Website was tested on Google Chrome, Internet Explorer, Microsoft Edge and Safari browsers.